domvm/domvm/README.md

 UI-centric, exclusively declarative components suffer from locked-in syndrome, making them unusable outside of a specific framework.
 Frequently they must extend framework classes and adhere to compositional restrictions which typically mimic the underlying DOM tree and sacrifice powerful exposed APIs for the sake of designer-centric ease and beauty.

 Components should instead be plain, stateful and reusable JS objects with APIs or domain models with methods.
 They in turn can expose one or multiple views for external composition - each with its own state and/or exposed view API (e.g. `emailApp.tableView.markUnread()`).
-Alternatively, component views can be crafted externally and composed declaratively or imperatively interacted with. domvm provides this flexibility, facilitating truly reusable components without framework lock-in.
+Alternatively, component views can be crafted externally and composed declaratively or imperatively interacted with. domvm provides this flexibility, allowing for separation of concerns and truly reusable components without framework lock-in.

 ---
 ### Features